 In this talk, we'll take a look at how humans are getting on in managing (or not) their impacts on the natural environment, and focus particularly on climate change.
 The sad reality is that while we talk more and more about global warming, the rate at which our emissions are increasing is itself increasing, and this comes down to the fact that rich countries want to keep continuing getting richer.
 As a result, while we're happy to talk about relative reductions in environmental impact, our absolute impacts are still rising.
 The solution is pretty straightforward - we have to use less; less energy, water, material and meat.
 Doing so wouldn't be that painful if we made the choice to do so, so we'll look at how it might happen, how engineers can contribute, and how we can be part of the very broad public debate that's required to imagine a future in which we aim to grow our well-being more than our incomes.
-2. 2 November.
-Dr Michael Ramage.
-Natural Structure: materials, form and force The relationship between structural form and natural force allowed medieval master builders to construct spaces that still inspire awe today, many of which would be difficult to recreate.
-But with an understanding of antique knowledge, traditional construction, and contemporary computation we can once again explore the form and structure of centuries ago in contemporary architecture and engineering.
-Combining historic wisdom with the latest natural material technology offers the promise of novel and sustainable building solutions.
-Michael Ramage will discus new developments from his research at Cambridge that draws on learning from ancient traditions for contemporary sustainable architecture and engineering.
-3. 9 November.
-Dr Alex White.
-Energy storage 4.
-16 November.
+4. 15 November.
 Dr Claire Barlow.
 Critical materials and sustainability: are we running out of resources?
 Are we in danger of running out of some materials?
 It is generally accepted that the way we currently use materials cannot be sustained indefinitely, but opinions vary on what the real 'crunch points' are.
 In this lecture we will explore some of the issues, concentrating on materials which are extracted from the ground.
 We will look at the basis on which decisions are made about the resources that should be regarded as critical.
 This is a difficult area: different assumptions and priorities lead to big discrepancies in the materials appearing on the resulting lists.
 We will then turn to ways in which the problems of materials scarcity can be mitigated.
 Solutions include substitution of other materials, minimisation of materials usage, and increasing the reclamation of materials and products at end-of-life.
-5. 23 November Professor David Cebon.
-Towards sustainable road freight.
-Every single thing that you have bought in a shop (or online) has been transported by road at some stage in its life - both as a finished product and at various stages of its creation.
-The package that it came in was transported by road, the label on the package was transported by road, the label on the package was transported by road, the machine that printed the ink on the label on the package was transported by road, the machine's components, the raw materials they were made from, etc. If road freight stopped tomorrow, our urban society would cope for 4 or 5 days before mayhem broke out. ...
-Like running fresh water and electricity, road freight is something that we simply can't manage without.
-The amount of freight being transported by road is growing rapidly - to serve increasing consumer demands for goods.
-This activity currently generates about 7-8% of the UK's CO2 emissions.
-This talk will discuss the ways in which the road freight system can be made more sustainable - by improving the engineering systems that move the freight and the logistics systems that organize the movement of freight.
+5. 22 November.
+Dr Claire Barlow.
+Plastic packaging: challenges, problems and solutions.
+Plastic packaging has hit the headlines as iconic of our wasteful throwaway society.
+But there are other sides to the story: packaging can save huge amounts of resources if used and disposed of wisely.
+In this lecture we will look at the big picture around the use of plastics for packaging, and examine the alternatives.
 Coursework Coursework, in the form of a small independent research project, will be conducted over the Christmas vacation, leading to preparation of a poster summarising the key findings.
 The expected time to be spent on the research project and poster is 12-15 hours.
-Deadline for poster submission (in electronic format as PDF): Friday January 19th 2018, 4pm (via Moodle: details to follow).
+You will present your poster to a small group of students in a timetabled lab session in the Lent Term.
+Deadline for poster submission (in electronic format as PDF): Friday January 18th 2019, 4pm (via Moodle: details to follow).
 Standard credit: 10 marks (from maximum of 14); penalty of 1 mark per day poster is late.
-Booklists Recommended books for the research project and for general interest are: - David Mackay, Sustainable Energy without the hot air (available online) - Michael Ashby, Materials and the Environment - Julian Allwood and Jonathan Cullen, Sustainable Materials with both eyes open (available online) See Part IB Booklist [2] Examination Guidelines Please refer to Form & conduct of the examinations [3].
+Booklists Recommended books for the research project and for general interest are: - David Mackay, Sustainable Energy without the hot air (available online) - Michael Ashby, Materials and the Environment - Julian Allwood and Jonathan Cullen, Sustainable Materials with both eyes open (available online) Engineering Tripos Part IB, Sustainable Engineering, 2018-19 Published on CUED undergraduate teaching site (https://teaching.eng.cam.ac.uk) See Part IB Booklist [2] Examination Guidelines Please refer to Form & conduct of the examinations [3].